Our Top Picks

 “Three blades for small and large noodles as well as a blade for wide ribbons.”

-“Three different sections for small and large noodles as well as ribbon-style cutting all in one unit.”
+“Three different sections for small and large noodles plus ribbon-style cutting.”

 Runner Up, Best Budget: ZYLISS Vegetable Spiralizer at Amazon

 “Modestly priced tool with blades for ribbons or spirals.”

 “Attachment to the KitchenAid stand mixer offers electric spiraling.”

 Best Compact: OXO Good Grips Handheld Spiralizer at Amazon

 “Hand-held spiralizer can make quick work of a zucchini or cucumber.”